 Well, you could also filter by price.

-There are a lot less stocks to look through here.
+There are a lot fewer stocks to look through here.
 This is how I begin my approach when looking for penny stocks to trade.
-Additionally, I’ll follow up on news and potential catalysts, as well as chart patterns.
+Additionally, I’ll follow up on news and a potential positive catalyst, as well as chart patterns.
 Moreover, I’ll use the Fibonacci retracements after I’ve found penny stocks that look interesting to me.

 For example, I used this filter to find a winning trade.
 I pretty much used the same strategy I always use and sat on some nice profits.